-The complex vectors and matrices have been formalized in HOL Light [15,16].
-In this section, we explain some of the commonly used HOL Light fuctions in the proposed formalization as follows:
+Here, we explain some of the commonly used HOL Light fuctions in the proposed formalization as follows:

-'''

 Definition 1.
+Vector

-Vector \vdash \forall 1. vector 1 = (lambda i.
-EL (i - 1) 1)
+$\vdash$ $\forall$ l. vector l = (lambda i.
+EL (i - 1) l)

-'''

-The function vector takes an arbitrary list $1:\alpha$ list and returns a vector having each component of data-type $\alpha$ .
+The function vector takes an arbitrary list 1: $\alpha$ list and returns a vector having each component of data-type $\alpha$ .
 It uses the function EL i 1, which accepts an index i and a list 1, and returns the $i^{th}$ element of a list 1.
 In HOL Light, the lambda operator is utilized to construct a vector from its individual components.
 A complex vector is defined as a vector having every elements as a complex number.